Play this article

 Solutions

-- If Boolean maps to a real-world entity are safe.
-Otherwise, model as a State to favor Extensibility.
-This also follows the Open/Closed Principle.
+• If a boolean variable maps to a real-world entity, it is acceptable.
+Otherwise, model it as a state to promote extensibility.
+This approach aligns with the Open/Closed Principle.

 Examples